Kaizen Foam Inserts: The Best Foam Cutouts For Tools?

 Nothing annoys me more than opening a drawer and watching everything slide around.
 In one instant, my tool organization was ruined.

-It’s a fantastic idea, but I never thought to use it to organize my tool box.
+It’s a fantastic idea, but I never thought to use it to organize my toolbox.

 I should have, and so should you.

-Tools arranged in Kaizen foam
+Tools arranged in Kaizen foam Pin

 What is Kaizen Foam?

-Kaizen foam is made by a company called FastCap.
-Like other foam products, it helps keep your hand tools organized and accessible.
-However, Kaizen foam sheets are stacked in layers allowing you to get the perfect fit for your tool box.
-The layers peel away easily to get the correct depth, allowing all your tools sit flush with the top of the foam.
+The layers peel away easily to get the correct depth, allowing all your tools to sit flush with the top of the foam.

-Layers of Kaizen foam board
+Layers of Kaizen foam board Pin

 FastCap originally started on an idea for peel & stick covers for screws.